Bruce-Evans/ArduinoDueArbitraryWaveformGeneratorAndController/README.md

 # IMPORTANT: Don't click the "Clone or download" button.
 # To download the files click "2 releases" above.
-This is necessary because one of the file is over 25Mbytes.
+This is necessary because one of the files is over 25Mb.
 NOTE:  Clicking "Clone or download" will only download this readme file.